PostgreSQL database model

 Use the psql command-line tool in shell programs, but carefully!

-When passing string values to INSERT
+When passing string values to INSERT, SELECT, UPDATE, DELETE, etc.

 queries, the values MUST be quoted appropriately: any single-quote characters